Quick case study…

 Now you need to elaborate on each step of the checklist.
 I try to keep these short descriptions under 200 words.

-I use a program called SweetProcess ($) to create my checklist.
-They make the checklist process much quicker and the are well designed.
+I use a program called Process.St to create my checklist.
+They make the checklist process much quicker and they are designed well.

-If you’re wanting a free option you can use Google Docs to accomplish much of the same thing.
+If you want a free option, you can use Google Docs to accomplish much of the same thing.

-- Write your full checklist inside of a new Google Doc
+- Write your full checklist in a new Google Doc.

-Suppose you have never cooked on a charcoal grill before and you want to learn.
-So, you do what anyone would do and Google “How to cook on a charcoal grill”
+Suppose you’ve never cooked on a charcoal grill before and you want to learn.
+So, you do what anyone would do and Google “How to cook on a charcoal grill”…

-Now suppose at the end of the article was a downloadable list of recommended equipment to buy in order to get started
+Now suppose that at the end of the article is a downloadable list of recommended equipment to buy to get started

 - 4 different grills (all at different price points)